Artemmkin/infrastructure-as-code-tutorial/docs/08-docker.md

 We first choose an image that already contains Node of required version:
 ```
-# Use base image with Ruby installed
+# Use base image with node installed
 FROM node:11
 ```